12 Unforgettable Examples of Integrated Marketing Campaigns

 • Earned media (this involves traffic derived by content marketing, organic search, influencer outreach, and PR)

-Why Go for an Integrated Marketing Campaign?
+Why Should You Invest in an Integrated Marketing Campaign?

-12 Best Integrated Marketing Campaign Examples
+12 Unforgettable Integrated Marketing Campaign Examples

 A business must target a variety of demographics across several channels to guarantee that a brand’s campaign is recognized and communicates to the right people in all the appropriate places.